Marl: Historical use in agriculture

 Marl is one of the oldest soil amendments used in agriculture.
 In addition to increasing available calcium, marl is valuable for improving soil structure and decreasing soil acidity and thereby making other nutrients more available.
-It was used sporadically in Britain beginning in prehistoric times and its used was mentioned by Pliny the Elder in the 1st century.
+It was used sporadically in Britain beginning in prehistoric times and its use was mentioned by Pliny the Elder in the 1st century.
 Its more widespread use from the 16th century on contributed to the early modern agricultural revolution.
 However, the lack of a high-energy economy hindered its large-scale use until the Industrial Revolution.

 Marl was used extensively in Britain, particularly in Lancashire, during the 18th century.
 The marl was normally extracted close to its point of use, so that almost every field had a marl pit, but some marl was transported greater distances by railroad.
 However, marl was gradually replaced by lime and imported mineral fertilizers early in the 19th century.
 A similar historical pattern was seen in Scotland.

-Marl was one a few soil amendments available in limited quantities the southern United States, where soils were generally poor in nutrients, prior to about 1840.
+Marl was one of a few soil amendments available in limited quantities in the southern United States, where soils were generally poor in nutrients, prior to about 1840.
 By the late 19th century, marl was being mined on an industrial scale in New Jersey and was increasingly being used on a more scientific basis, with marl being classified by grade and the state geological survey publishing detailed chemical analyses.